guyhalpe/guyhalpe-canva-challenge/README.md

   - [`whatsnew_apiguide.md`](https://github.com/guyhalpe/guyhalpe-canva-challenge/blob/main/whatsnew_apiguide.md).
 - [`other_comments.md`](https://github.com/guyhalpe/guyhalpe-canva-challenge/blob/main/other_comments.md) contains other questions and thoughts I had while doing the exercise.
 - Each of the **What's new** section files is structured this way:
-  - First the text for proposed **What's new** content section, with inline footnote links for comments.
+  - First the text for the **What's new** content section, with footnote links to serve as inline comments.
-  - Next, a **Comments** section that covers my thoughts and questions.
+  - Below it, a **Comments** section that covers my thoughts and questions.
   - Lastly, footnote details.

 ## Approach to the Challenge